tenchi-security/zanshin-cli/README.md

 ## Command Reference
 # `zanshin`

-Command-line utility to interact with the Zanshin SaaS service offered by Tenchi Security, go to https://github.com/tenchi-security/zanshin-cli for license, source code and documentation
+Command-line utility to interact with the Zanshin SaaS service offered by Tenchi Security (https://tenchisecurity.com), go to https://github.com/tenchi-security/zanshin-cli for license, source code and documentation

 **Usage**: